dotnet/fsharp/scratch/FS-1062-support-letbang-andbang-for-applicative-functors.md

 [McBride & Paterson's paper](http://www.staff.city.ac.uk/~ross/papers/Applicative.html) introduces a type very much like F#'s `Result<'T,'TError>` which can be used to stitch together functions and values which might fail, but conveniently accumulating up all of the errors which can then be helpfully presented at once, as opposed to immediately presenting the first error.
 This allows you to take [Scott Wlaschin's Railway Oriented Programming](https://fsharpforfunandprofit.com/rop/) to the next level!

-[Capriotti & Kaposi's paper](https://paolocapriotti.com/assets/applicative.pdf) introduce an example of creating an command line argument parser, where a single applicative can both statically generate help text for the parser, and dynamically parse options given to an application.
+[Capriotti & Kaposi's paper](https://paolocapriotti.com/assets/applicative.pdf) introduces an example of creating an command line argument parser, where a single applicative can both statically generate help text for the parser, and dynamically parse options given to an application.

-More advanced usages include self-adjusting computations, such as [Jane Street's Incremental](https://blog.janestreet.com/introducing-incremental/), but with even greater opportunity for efficiencies via the careful balance of power and guarantees that applicatives give (such as the ability to optimise the computation, and avoid recreating the rest of the computation every time a `Bind` is reached).
+More advanced usages include self-adjusting computations, such as [Jane Street's Incremental](https://blog.janestreet.com/introducing-incremental/) (written in OCaml), but with even greater opportunity for efficiencies via the careful balance of power and guarantees that applicatives give (such as the ability to optimise the computation, and avoid recreating the rest of the computation every time a `Bind` is reached.

 # Detailed design
 [design]: #detailed-design